0x0ade/XnaToFna/README.md

 * [Ethan "flibitijibibo" Lee](http://flibitijibibo.com/index.php?page=Portfolio/Ports): Thank you for FNA!
 This wouldn't have been without you!
 * [ADAMATOMIC](https://twitter.com/ADAMATOMIC/status/879716288599347200): for the image above!
 * My [Patrons on Patreon](https://www.patreon.com/0x0ade):
+    * Merlijn Sebrechts
+	* Ryan Kistner
     * [Renaud Bédard](https://twitter.com/renaudbedard)
     * [Artus Elias Meyer-Toms](https://twitter.com/artuselias)
+* razing32 for giving me an UnderRail key to test it with!

 #### How?